Esubalew-github/PharmaPartnersAssessment/README.md

 ![alt text](https://github.com/Esubalew-github/PharmaPartnersAssessment/blob/main/Schermafbeelding%202021-03-06%20155942.png)

 This Spring Boot Application will also provide APIs for Pagination and Sorting by Ascending or Descending order.
-One of the result is shown below [i.e. It is for default paging index (0), size (3)]:
+One of the result is shown below:

 ![alt text](https://github.com/Esubalew-github/PharmaPartnersAssessment/blob/main/Schermafbeelding%202021-03-06%20114606.png)